linkeddatacenter/kees/README.md

 A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Catalog, dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.

-a **kees:Question** states a parametric SPARQL query template that can be stored as  RDF data in a knowledge base.
-It represent a knowledge base KEY QUESTION.
+a **kees:LinkedDataView** states a SPARQL constructor template that can be stored as  RDF data in a knowledge base.
+It represent how to answer to a knowledge base KEY QUESTION.
+The LinkedDataView can

-A **kees:Table** states a [wh-question](https://en.wikipedia.org/wiki/Wh-question) that you can express with a SPARQL SELECT statement.
+A **kees:Table** states a [non-polar questions](https://en.wikipedia.org/wiki/Wh-question) that you can express with a SPARQL SELECT statement.

-A **kees:Document**  states a wh-question that you can express withSPARQL CONSTRUCT statement.

 A **kees:Test** states a [yes–no question](https://en.wikipedia.org/wiki/Yes%E2%80%93no_question) that you can express with a SPARQL ASK contained statement.